shailshouryya/yt-videos-list/extra/technicalSpecifications.md

-# Technical Specifications for the yt_videos_list module
+# Technical Specifications for the yt_videos_list package

-This python3 module supports multi-platform, mutli-driver use and is currently under active development.
+This python3 package supports multi-platform, mutli-driver use and is currently under active development.

 Currently supported operating systems include MacOS, Linux32, Linux64, Windows32, and Windows64.
 Currently supported drivers include Firefox, Opera, Safari, and Chrome.

-This module provides built-in support for common errors and exceptions, along with helpful hints, including
+This package provides built-in support for common errors and exceptions, along with helpful hints, including
   - checking to see if the file to be created already exists
     - if it already exists, a message prompts the user to either move/rename the existing file or continue with the write to overwrite the existing file
     - proper way to do so would be to specify the write format for the output file as `csvWriteFormat='w'` or `txtWriteFormat='w'` or `docxWriteFormat='w'`